-- Your or your child's symptoms and when they began
+- Your or your child's symptoms and when they began.

-- Key personal information, including major stresses, other health conditions and exposure to people who've been ill
+- Key personal information, including major stresses, other health conditions and exposure to people who've been ill.

-- Questions to ask your doctor
+- Questions to ask your health care provider.

-For a common cold, questions to ask your doctor may include:
+For a common cold, questions to ask may include:

 - What's likely causing these symptoms?